GermanPaul12/My-Chess-Com-Games-Analyzed-and-presented-on-Streamlit/README.md

     pip install -r requirements.txt
     ```

+3. **Change username**: Insert your own username under `/scripts` in the `get_names.py`:

+    - Replace `codinggambit` with your own username
+    - Alternatively you can skip this part completely and use the page Analysis by Username for that you can proceed with step 4

-3. **Run the Web Application**: Start the Streamlit web application by running the following command:
+4. **Run the Web Application**: Start the Streamlit web application by running the following command:

     ``` bash
     streamlit run 🏠_Home.py